If you sign up for this guff…

 See, she’ll never hire me.

-To her, I seem like a party pooper, a bit of a fun sponge, someone who would be terrible to go out for a drink with.
+She thinks I’m a party pooper, a bit of a fun sponge, someone who would be terrible to go out for a drink with.

 (I am hilarious to go out for a drink with, btw.)